Fresno DUI Checkpoints

 - horizontal gaze nystagmus (HGN) test.

-will attempt to gauge the driver's balance, coordination, dexterity,
+attempt to gauge the driver's balance, coordination, dexterity, and memory

-and memory recall.
-These factors can be influenced by alcohol, and the
+recall.
+These factors can be influenced by alcohol, and the amount of

-amount of alcohol consumed can affect a person's ability to perform
+alcohol consumed can affect a person's ability to perform these tests.

-these tests.
-Officers in Fresno will use the results of their investigation
+Officers in Fresno will use the results of their investigation as justification

 Public Notice Before Starting a Sobriety Checkpoint